BillMarkEg/EDA-Intermediate-VIDEO-Summarizing-Data-and-Deducing-Probabilities/README.md

 <br> so pos * pos => pos relationship and so on.
 ### Performing Exploratory Data Analysis in Spreadsheets
 ### univar
+<br>  correlation measures the degree of a relationship between two variables (x and y), whereas regression is how one variable affects another
 <br> first -> tool menu -> add analyses option
 <br> tool -> data analyses -> descrptive stat to get all analyses you may need.
 <br> neg **skewness** => skewed to the left